BenFichtner/HMT/README.md

-# HMT
-HMT is a Headless Managment Tool written in C++
+# HMT - A Headless Managment Tool written in C++

-HMM (Headless Managment Tool) is a basic system managment tool written initially for use on a Raspberry Pi running Ubuntu.
+HMT (Headless Managment Tool) is a basic system managment tool written initially for use on a Raspberry Pi running Ubuntu.

 It is used to administer Network Attached Storage (NAS) shared using SAMBA.